 Color and image detail was outstanding on the 950B, with the most intricate detail and clarity being delivered along with extremely vivid and rich color rendition.

-The contrast between light and dark areas of the images in the 4K concert footage I viewed were well balanced with the dark areas remaining dark and defined with great shadow detail, while the vocalist on stage was well illuminated with the bright stage lights and none of that brightness caused any blooming into the surrounding dark area of the image which would have given the image a grayish appearance.
+The contrast between light and dark areas of the images in the 4K concert footage I viewed was well balanced with the dark areas remaining dark and defined with great shadow detail, while the vocalist on stage was well illuminated with the bright stage lights and none of that brightness caused any blooming into the surrounding dark area of the image which would have given the image a grayish appearance.
 Excellent performance!

 The 900B also did well in this area, and on a scale of 1 thru 10, by comparison, I would give the 900B a solid 8 and the 950B a ten.
-I contribute these differences to the 950B having the X-tended Dynamic Range Pro and the 900B having the X-tended Dynamic Rage (non-Pro).
+I contribute these differences to the 950B having the X-tended Dynamic Range Pro and the 900B having the X-tended Dynamic Range (non-Pro).

 The 4K X-Reality Pro Engine provides outstanding up-scaling of 1080p content to 4K.
 I viewed the 1080p Blu-ray version of Avatar on both the 950B and 900B.
 This was the best up-conversion I have ever seen.
 The image was sharp and detailed with great image depth with no artifacts to be seen.
 By comparison, the 950B was notably better than the 900B.
 The 950B provided better detail, contrast, clarity and shadow detail.
-Over-all the image was more dynamic.
+Overall the image was more dynamic.

 I was able to compare the 950B and 900B 4k up-scaling to a Sony KDL-65W950B 1080p model viewing the same content.
 The difference was readily apparent with the 4K up-scaled image appearing noticeably better than the standard 1080p image.
 I was impressed.
 The KDL-65W950B was no slouch, it’s image quality was still very good by comparison.

-Off angle viewing on the 950B and 900B was good for LED TV and appeared to be slightly better than average.
+Off-angle viewing on the 950B and 900B was good for LED TV and appeared to be slightly better than average.

 Sony’s MotionFlow XR960 Technology (120Hz refresh rate plus backlight scanning) is applied to both of these sets to create fluid and blur-free on-screen action.
 I observed highlights from a soccer game and detected no image blur.